skeith-dev/sweepster/README.md

 ## Setup

-To setup sweepster such that it is an available command from the command line, move the executable file (sweepster [Unix], sweepster.exe [Windows]) to the appropriate platform-dependent directory which houses command-line executable files.
-For Unix, this is typically TODO.
-For Windows, this TODO.
+To setup sweepster as an available command from the command line, move the executable file (sweepster [Unix], sweepster.exe [Windows]) to the appropriate platform-dependent directory which houses command-line executable files.
+For Unix, this is typically /bin or /usr/bin.
+For Windows, this is typically C:\WINDOWS\System32; however, any directory which is a PATH system variable will work.
+The PATH is the system variable that your operating system uses to locate needed executables from the command line or Terminal window.

 ## Usage